JGCRI/pygcam/README.rst

 * Merged pygcam-mcs into pygcam.
 Use command "gt mcs on" to enable the Monte Carlo features.
 Note that these run only on Linux currently.

+* Created sub-command ippsetup to configure ipython-parallel for the Slurm resource manager.
+Support for PBS and LSF is possible is users request it.

-* Re-architected the MCS framework to use ipython-parallel.
+* Re-designed the MCS framework to use ipython-parallel.
 Workers now receive instructions from the ipyparallel controller and return results to the controller, which updates the database.